 They do a much better job of describing how to attach the socket to the bare wires and then onto the top of the screw on thermos cap than I ever could here.
 It is a very simple process though.
 I promise.

-So after you screw a couple things on and tightening it to the cap and yada yada yada, you're ready to put a light bulb in it and plug 'er in.
+So after you screw a couple of things on and tighten it to the cap and yada yada yada, you're ready to put a light bulb in it and plug 'er in.

 Wait, no. I'm sorry, you can't plug it in.